jlbouche/mastermind-REACH/README.md

 ## UI Reqs

-* Aility to guess the combinations of 4 numbers
+* Ability to guess the combinations of 4 numbers
 * Ability to view the history of guesses and their feedback
 * The number of guesses remaining is displayed